anrl/anrl.github.io/_site/README.md

 ###Projects

-Projects information are in '/_projects'
+Project information goes in '/_projects'

 Images are in '/img/projects'

 ###Team

-Team members and info are in '_config.yml'
+Team members and info goes in '_config.yml'

 Images are in '/img/team/'